 As for this lemon pie, it really was amazing.
 It was one of the MANY we had for dessert after our Thanksgiving feast.
 You would not believe how many pies we had!
 It was so awesome.
 This one in particular was a huge hit!
 We all loved it.
 I’ve never had anything like it.
 It is very creamy, velvety and lemony.
 Totally delish!

 Lemon Velvet Pie

-For the crust: Combine all ingredients and press into a the bottom and sides of an 8-inch springform pan.
+- For the crust: Combine all ingredients and press into the bottom and sides of an 8-inch springform pan.
 Or you could use a 9-inch deep-dish glass pie plate.

 - In a small bowl mix together the gelatin and cold water.
 Let stand for 5 minutes.
 Heat in microwave for 14 seconds.
 Set aside.